akiomiyao/tef/README.md

 mkdir ttm5
 mkdir ttm5/read
 cp somewhere/SRR556174_1.fastq somewhere/SRR556174_2.fastq somewhere/SRR556175_1.fastq somewhere/SRR556175_2.fastq ttm5/read
+ulimit -n 4096
 perl tef.pl a=ttm2,b=ttm5,ref=IRGSP1.0
 ```

 Fastq files should be saved in read directory in targets.
 Files compressed with gz, bzip2, and xz format can be processed.

 Results are saved in ttm2 directory, specified by 'a'.

+After the commit of f52457f, tef.pl opens more than 1000 files simalteneously.
+Setting
+ulimit -n 4096
+may be required, before running tef.pl

 ## Making reference data set
 At the first run of tef.pl, the empty directory with specified by reference name is created.